-The quarterly listing of issues-responsive programming broadcast between October 1 and December 31, 2021 must be uploaded to radio station online public inspection files by January 10, 2022.
+Listings of issues-responsive programming broadcast between October 1 and December 31, 2022 must be uploaded to radio station online public inspection files by Tuesday, January 10, 2023.

 Commercial and non-commercial AM and FM stations must prepare and place in their public inspection files a list of programs that have provided the most significant treatment of community issues during the previous quarter.
-The listing should include a brief narrative statement that identifies the issues that were given significant treatment and should describe the programs in which the issues were addressed.
-Each program description must include the date, time, and title of the program, the duration of each responsive programming segment, and a brief explanation of how the programming addressed the issues.
+The lists should include a brief narrative statement that identifies the issues that were given significant treatment and describes the programs in which the issues were addressed.
+Each program description must include the date, time, and title of the program, the duration of each issues-responsive segment, and a brief explanation of how the programming addressed the issues.

 The maintenance of issues-responsive programming lists is required under the FCC’s public inspection file rules.
 Fines of $10,000 and more have been assessed when quarterly issues programs lists were not timely prepared and placed in the public file as required.

-If you have any questions about these ongoing recordkeeping obligations, please contact any attorney in our office.
+If you have questions about these ongoing recordkeeping obligations, please contact an attorney in our Media practice group.